 GENERAL OBLIGATIONS

-5. Each Contracting Party may, subject to these procedures, carry out boarding and inspection in the Convention Area of fishing vessels, flying the flag of a Contracting Party, [when there is reason to believe they are engaged in or have engaged in fishing for fisheries resources] regulated pursuant to the Convention.
+4. Each Contracting Party may, subject to these procedures, carry out boarding and inspection in the Convention Area of fishing vessels, flying the flag of a Contracting Party, engaged in or reported to have engaged in fishing for fisheries resources regulated pursuant to the Convention.

-[5bis.
-Each Contracting Party may, subject to these procedures, carry out boarding and inspection in the Convention Area of fishing vessels of Cooperating non-Contracting Parties (CNCPs) when there is reason to believe they are engaged in or have engaged in fishing for fisheries resources regulated pursuant to the Convention, consistent with the commitments of CNCPs related to Decision 2-2016 (Rules for Cooperating non-Contracting Parties).]
+5. Each Contracting Party may, subject to these procedures, carry out boarding and inspection in the Convention Area of fishing vessels of Cooperating non-Contracting Parties (CNCPs) engaged in or reported to have engaged in fishing for fisheries resources regulated pursuant to the Convention, consistent with the commitments of CNCPs related to Decision 2-2018 (Rules for Cooperating non-Contracting Parties).

-[6.
-These procedures shall also apply in their entirety, mutatis mutandis, as between a Contracting Party and a Fishing Entity, subject to a notification to that effect to the Commission from the Contracting Party concerned.]
+6. Unless otherwise decided by the Commission, these procedures shall also apply in their entirety, mutatis mutandis, as between a Contracting Party and a Fishing Entity, subject to a notification to that effect to the Commission from the Contracting Party concerned.

-7. Each [Member][Contracting Party] shall provide to vessels flying its flag a copy of the text of the relevant measures in force pursuant to the Convention and ensure that vessels flying its flag accept boarding and inspection by Authorised Inspectors in accordance with these procedures.
-Such Authorised Inspectors shall comply with these procedures in the conduct of any such activities.
+7. Each Contracting Party shall provide to fishing vessels flying its flag a copy of the text of the relevant measures in force pursuant to the Convention and require that vessels flying its flag accept boarding and inspection by Authorised Inspectors in accordance with these procedures.
+Contracting Parties shall require that Authorised Inspectors comply with these procedures in the conduct of any such activities.

 INTERPRETATION AND IMPLEMENTATION

-8. These procedures are intended to implement and give effect to, and are to be read consistently with, Article 27(1)(b) of the Convention.
+8. These procedures are intended to implement and give effect to, and are to be read consistently with the Convention, Article 27(1)(b).

 9. These procedures shall be implemented in a transparent and non-discriminatory manner, taking into account such factors as, inter alia:

 a. the presence of observers on board a vessel and the frequency and results of past inspections; and

 b. the full range of measures to monitor compliance with the provisions of the Convention and the Commission’s conservation and management measures, including inspection activities carried out by the authorities of Members and CNCPs of the Commission in respect of their own flag vessels.

-[10.
-While not limiting efforts to ensure compliance by all vessels engaged in or reported to have engaged in fishing regulated pursuant to the Convention, priority for boarding and inspection efforts pursuant to these procedures may be given to any fishing vessels:

-a. that are not on the SPRFMO Record of Fishing Vessels but are flagged to [Members] [a Contracting Party or a CNCP];

-b. that are reasonably believed to be engaged in or to have been engaged in any activity in contravention of the Convention or any conservation and management measure adopted thereunder;

-[c. that are without observers on board if so required by the Commission;]

-d. that have a known history of violating conservation and management measures adopted by international agreement or relevant domestic laws and regulations[, or are operated by companies with a known history of engaging in, or benefiting from, illegal, unreported, or unregulated fishing].]

 PARTICIPATION

-13. Each Contracting Party that intends to carry out boarding and inspection activities pursuant to these procedures shall so notify the Commission, through the Executive Secretary, and shall provide the following:
+10. Each Contracting Party that intends to carry out boarding and inspection activities pursuant to these procedures shall so notify the Commission, through the Executive Secretary, and shall provide the following:

-[a. with respect to each Authorised Inspection Vessel under these procedures:
+a. with respect to each Authorised Inspection Vessel under these procedures:

-i) details of the vessel (name, description, photograph, registration number, port of registry (and, if different from the port of registry, port marked on the vessel hull), international radio call sign)[, except where not applicable for military vessels]; ii) An example of the credentials issued to its Authorised Inspectors; iii) notification that the inspection vessel is clearly marked and identifiable as being on government service;
+i) details of the vessel: name, description, photograph, registration number, port of registry (and, if different from the port of registry, port marked on the vessel hull), international radio call sign, except where not applicable for military vessels);

+iii) notification that the inspection vessel is clearly marked and identifiable as being on government service;